thinkloop/memoizerific/README.md

 ## Benchmarks

-Benchmarks were done using large and complex data.
+Benchmarks were performed with complex data.
 Example arguments look like:
 ```javascript
 myMemoized(
     { a: 1, b: [{ c: 2, d: { e: 3 }}] }, // 1st argument